Factory unrest threatens attempts to revive Egyptian economy

 Foreign direct investment was $3 billion in the year ending June 2013, $1 billion less than the previous year and far below levels before Mubarak fell.

 Saudi Arabia, the United Arab Emirates and Kuwait, have collectively pledged more than $12 billion.
-But while the armed forces plan a huge housebuilding programme, the money does not seem to be trickling down to factory workers, who have long resented the state they accuse of favouring political and business elites over the poor.
+But while the armed forces plan a huge housebuilding program, the money does not seem to be trickling down to factory workers, who have long resented the state they accuse of favoring political and business elites over the poor.

 One in four Egyptians lives under the poverty line in slums that fester without proper water supplies and sewerage while the rich live in gated communities of villas overlooking artificial lakes.